Our 2018 Priorities

-Following the general election result on 9 June, we’ve been calling on the new government to give food and farming a higher priority than ever before.
+We’ve been calling on the Government to give food and farming a higher priority than ever before.

-We’re proposing eight policies that we’d like to see at the heart of the new government’s food and farming vision, which will help address these challenges.
+We’re proposing eight policies that we’d like to see at the heart of the Government’s food and farming vision, which will help address these challenges.
 These are:

 - Investing in healthy soils – through soil stewardship payments, mandatory soil testing, incentives for more grass and clover, and agroforestry

 - Zero carbon farming by 2050 – a commitment to ensuring the agriculture and food sector plays its part in tackling climate change, in line with the Paris Agreement

 - Funding for farmer-led research – allocate 10% of the current research and development budget for innovative agriculture projects led by farmers themselves

 - Stronger support for organic farming – building on the current system to increase the amount of land farmed using organic methods to benefit the environment and improve animal welfare, and to meet growing consumer demand for organic food

 - A ‘good life’ for all farm animals within 10 years – setting a new welfare framework for all farm animals supported by the mandatory method of production labelling, stronger regulation of farm antibiotic use, and public investment to help farmers make the transition